Magnatic70/BasicComputer/README.md

 Your BASIC-computer should now work.
 Connect a VGA-monitor and (optional) PS/2-keyboard to the FPGA-board and power on the board.

-If you have a PS/2-keyboard you can start using the BASIC-computer.
+If you have a PS/2-keyboard you can start using the BASIC-computer right awys.
 You can connect the computer to your Wifi-network using the commands SETSSID and SETSSIDPW.

 If you don't have a PS/2-keyboard you can use the HTML-based keyboard (if you did upload keyboard.html to the ESP) by going to the URL at the top of the screen.
 As long as the browser-window is active all keyboard-activity is sent to the ESP.
+If you haven't configured the wifi-settings yet: Connect your wifi to the Wifi-network with BASCOMP in the name.
+Password: esp

 Type HELP or HELP2 for the available BASIC-commands and functions and HELP3 for cursor navigation cues.